Pekingese: History

 Around the turn of the century, Pekingese dogs became popular in Western countries.
 They were owned by such arbiters of fashion as Alexandra of Denmark, wife of Edward VII, and Elsie de Wolfe, popular American interior decorator.
 Later, they were owned by Rumer Godden, who wrote in her autobiography that "I do not like dogs except very large ones and one or two with such character that they cannot be denied; Pekingese are not dogs but something more" and by Auberon Waugh, who on one occasion fancifully boasted that one of his dogs shared his love of The Daily Telegraph and hatred for The Sunday Times.

-A 2018 Country Life article asserted that the breed's "perceived desirability has plummeted, eclipsed entirely by that of the shih tzu".
-The Kennel Club also states that "their popularity has declined".
-However, in 2021 a Pekingese named Wasabi won the Westminster dog show, the fourth time a Pekingese won Best in Show at Westminster.